lflores/gravity-bubbles/README.md

 This fiddle example shows how to configure the component for adaptable label to enabled space

 ####Colors Changes:
-It's easy to change bubble colors
+It's easy to change bubble colors, setting points and colors arrays.

 ![Gravity Bubbles Color Changes](http://rawgit.com/lflores/gravity-bubbles/master/src/images/gravity-bubbles-color-change.gif)

 ## Get started
 If you want to see it in action, go to [jsfiddle](https://jsfiddle.net/leoflores/6cLpuL7j/6/) that explain some concepts of use, and show how to change some properties.
 Or if you want to see a more complex use, please go to [gravity-bubbles](http://lflores.github.com/flare)
-Currently I'm documenting the project, and please, [contact me](mailto:flores.leonardo@gmail.com) if you want to help or discovered some issue.
+Currently I'm documenting the project, and please, [contact me](https://github.com/lflores/gravity-bubbles/issues) if you want to help or discovered some issue.
 To start using it, you must to download this proyect, and solve next dependencies.

 Dependencies: